 We assess our liquidity based on our current expectations regarding sales, operating expenses, capital spending, debt service requirements and other funding needs.
 Based on this assessment, we believe that our cash flow from operating activities, together with existing cash and cash equivalents and availability under our credit facilities, will be sufficient to fund our working capital, capital expenditure, debt service and other financial requirements for at least the next twelve months.
-Our liquidity is affected by, among other things, volatility in the global economy and credit markets, the performance of our business, our capital expenditure levels, other uses of our cash including any purchases of stock under our stock repurchase program, any acquisitions or investments in joint ventures and our ability to either repay debt out of operating cash flow or refinance it at or prior to maturity with the proceeds of debt or equity offerings.
+Our liquidity is affected by, among other factors, volatility in the global economy and credit markets, the performance of our business, our capital expenditure levels, other uses of our cash including any purchases of stock under our stock repurchase program, any acquisitions or investments in joint ventures and our ability to either repay debt out of operating cash flow or refinance it at or prior to maturity with the proceeds of debt or equity offerings.
 There can be no assurance that we will generate the necessary net income or operating cash flows, or be able to borrow sufficient funds, to meet the funding needs of our business beyond the next twelve months due to a variety of factors, including the cyclical nature of the semiconductor industry and other factors discussed in Part II, Item 1A of this Quarterly Report on Form 10-Q.

 Our primary source of cash and the source of funds for our operations are cash flows from operations, current cash and cash equivalents, borrowings under available credit facilities and proceeds from any additional debt or equity financings.
 In March 2019, we issued \$525 million of 6.625% Senior Notes due September 2027 (the "2027 Notes").
-Additionally, in March 2019, we issued a notice for the redemption of all \$525 million aggregate principal amount of our 6.375% Senior Notes due October 2022 (the "2022 Notes").
-The note redemption was completed in April 2019.
+Additionally, in April 2019, we redeemed the outstanding \$525 million aggregate principal amount of our 6.375% Senior Notes due October 2022 (the "2022 Notes").
+The redemption was funded with net proceeds from our issuance of the 2027 Notes, together with cash on hand.
 We refer you to Note 12 to our Consolidated Financial Statements in Part 1, Item 1 of this Quarterly Report on Form 10-Q for additional information.

-As of March 31, 2019, we had cash and cash equivalents of \$1,055.4 million, which includes the cash that was used for the redemption of the \$525 million 2022 Notes in April 2019.
-Included in our cash balance as of March 31, 2019, is \$470.5 million held offshore by our foreign subsidiaries.
+As of September 30, 2019, we had cash and cash equivalents of \$598.8 million.
+Included in our cash balance as of September 30, 2019 is \$537.7 million held offshore by our foreign subsidiaries.
 We have the ability to access cash held offshore by our foreign subsidiaries primarily through the repayment of intercompany debt obligations.
 Due to the changes in the U.S. tax law under the Tax Act, distributions of cash to the U.S. as dividends generally will not be subject to U.S. federal income tax.
 If we were to distribute this offshore cash to the U.S. as dividends from our foreign subsidiaries, we may be subject to foreign withholding and state income taxes.

-The borrowing base under our \$250.0 million first lien senior secured revolving credit facility entered into by our subsidiary, Amkor Technology Singapore Holding Pte, Ltd. ("Singapore Revolver") is limited to the amount of eligible accounts receivable.
-As of March 31, 2019, we had availability of \$176.0 million under this facility with no outstanding standby letters of credit.
-Our foreign subsidiaries had \$225.0 million available to be drawn under secured revolving credit facilities, including the Singapore Revolver, and \$50.0 million available to be borrowed under secured term loan credit facilities for working capital purposes and capital expenditures.
+The borrowing base under our \$250.0 million first lien senior secured revolving credit facility entered into by our subsidiary, Amkor Technology Singapore Holding Pte, Ltd. ("Singapore Revolver"), is limited to the amount of eligible accounts receivable.
+As of September 30, 2019, we had outstanding borrowings of \$80.0 million, additional availability of \$151.0 million, and no outstanding standby letters of credit.
+Our foreign subsidiaries had \$200.0 million available to be drawn under revolving credit facilities, including the Singapore Revolver, and \$110.0 million available to be borrowed under term loan credit facilities for working capital purposes and capital expenditures.